AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-in-app-message-background.md

    >[!NOTE]
    >
    >For tap actions for backgrounds, you can set up different actions for Apple and Android platforms.
 For example, deep links are handled differently for Apple and Android.
-If your message is going only to one platform or the other, leave the other one in the default setting or select **None**.
+If your message is going only to one platform or the other, leave the other one in the default setting or select **[!UICONTROL None]**.

    To finish the job, your last step is to [set up the Dismiss button](/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-dismiss-button-and-approve-the-message.md).